lyteword/chspurgeon-tod/volume-3/psalm-63.md

 (c) By seeing the divine power and glory in the sanctuary, we shall have our strength renewed to go on our Christian course afresh.

-4\.A view of the divine glory crucifies our lusts, and puts the corruptions of our heart to death.
+4\.
+A view of the divine glory crucifies our lusts, and puts the corruptions of our heart to death.

-5\.Fresh views of the divine power and glory nourish our humility.
+5\.
+Fresh views of the divine power and glory nourish our humility.

-6\.These views of the divine glory in the sanctuary arm us for our conflict with the last enemy.
+6\.
+These views of the divine glory in the sanctuary arm us for our conflict with the last enemy.

 Concluding remarks:

-1\.That it is a characteristic of every good man, that he is devoutly attached to the solemnities of public worship.
+1\.
+That it is a characteristic of every good man, that he is devoutly attached to the solemnities of public worship.

-2\.That his object in going to the sanctuary is definite and distinct. *John Angell James.*
+2\.
+That his object in going to the sanctuary is definite and distinct. *John Angell James.*

 **Verse 2.** *So as I have seen thee in the sanctuary.* To converse with ordinances, and not to converse with God; to have to do with ordinances, and not to have to do with God, alas! they are but dry breasts, and a miscarrying womb that will never bring forth the fruits of holiness.
 Ordinances without God are but like bones that have no marrow in them; they are but like shells without a kernel.
 Your hearing will be in vain; and your praying will be in vain; there will be no spirit moving, no voice answering, no heart warnings, no soul refreshing, no God meetings. *William Strong (1654), in the "Saints' Communion."*